pagkly/Zed/Investopedia3/What Is a Public Company.md

 ### Transitioning From a Public Company to a Private Company

 There may be some situations where a public company no longer wishes to operate within the business model required of a public company.
-There are [many reasons why a public company may decide to go private](https://www.investopedia.com/articles/stocks/08/public-companies-privatize-go-private.asp).
+There are [[many reasons why a public company may decide to go private]](https://www.investopedia.com/articles/stocks/08/public-companies-privatize-go-private.asp).
 A company may decide that it does not want to have to comply with the costly and time-consuming regulatory requirements of a public company, or a company may want to free up its resources to devote to research and development (R&D), capital expenditures, and the funding of pension plans for its employees.

 When a company transitions to private, a "take-private" transaction is necessary.
 In a "take-private" transaction, a private equity firm, or a consortium of private equity firms, either purchase or acquires all of the outstanding stock of the publicly-listed company.
 Sometimes this requires the private equity firm to secure additional financing from an investment bank or another type of [lender](https://www.investopedia.com/terms/l/lender.asp) that can provide enough loans to help finance the deal.